Geek Love: Genesis

 Dunn has said she remembers when she began writing the book in the late '70s, walking to Portland's Washington Park Rose Garden, contemplating nature versus nurture.
 Her interest in cults also led to elements of the book.
 She has described the genesis of the book, which took her nearly ten years to write and more than that to publish it, in 1989.
 She said "All the time I was working on Geek Love, it was like my own private autism."

 Publishing design

 The book's original cover art by Chip Kidd caused a sensation at book conventions when it was introduced in 1989.
 Its plain, stark orange color and unusual fonts went against conventional design aesthetics.
-In keeping with the novel's theme of mutation, the lettering of the title employs mutated fonts, and the book's spine sports a five-legged dog, an alteration Kidd slipped past the publisher and which was not noticed until after the initial print run.
+In keeping with the novel's theme of mutation, the lettering of the title employs mutated fonts, and the book's spine sports a five-legged dog, an alteration of the Knopf logo of a Russian wolfhound, that Kidd slipped past the publisher and which was not noticed until after the initial print run.